ebarlas/TrippinOnTubs/README.md

 Another case is a redundant collision.
-A redundant collision occurs when the reaction to an initial collision doesn't create enough distance to avoid a second collision in the subsequence tick after grid snapping.
+A redundant collision occurs when the reaction to an initial collision doesn't create enough distance to avoid a second collision in the subsequent tick after grid snapping.
 The example below demonstrates that problem.

 ![Image of position updates](docs/redundant.png)